 Recipe Origins

-It seems that baklava has been a joint effort around the world, with each country that experienced it adding their own unique flair.
+It seems that baklava has been a joint effort around the world, with each country that experienced it adding its own unique flair.

 The Greeks made the recipe with phyllo dough, the very thin dough that we use in this recipe.